 Establish a pro FIBA 3x3 World Tour that allows 3x3 stars to make a living out of 3x3.
 Create the largest sports community in the world by having all 3x3 events worldwide included in the play.fiba3x3.com event directory.

 When was 3x3 added to the Olympic Program?

 Is 3x3 being introduced in other international competitions?

 Yes.
-3x3 is part of the Youth Olympic Programme since 2010.
+3x3 has been part of the Youth Olympic Program since 2010.
 There are 3x3 World Cups for men and women (senior and U18) every year.
-In addition, there is a yearly, city-based FIBA 3x3 World Tour since 2012.
+In addition, there has been a yearly, city-based FIBA 3x3 World Tour since 2012.

 Additionally, basketball is played in multi-sports events such as the Asian Games, the European Games, the Mediterranean Games and many more.